FATQ's: Frequently Asked Technical Questions

 Q: Can you mask other Personally Identifiable Information (PII) data like social security numbers, driver's licenses, and IP addresses?

 A: Yes!
-You simply need to create your own PII patterns in the Compliance configuration.
+You will need to create your own PII patterns in the Compliance configuration.
 Follow these helpful steps.

 Q: Can you mask mixed PII data that has a combination of letters and numbers?